thegambler111/CoolObsVault/Daily_notes/One story everyday/One story everyday.md

 	- The office is kind of empty today.
 Feel a little lonely but also peaceful
 - 9
 	- Give one of the new guy freedom to do the job,, but he did not finished it on time.
 Should probably force the those guys to plan before doing first.
+- 10
+	- Play game all day.
+Neglect all habits though.
+Not good
+- 11
+	- Go back to hometown today to pay a visit to my grandpa, meet some relatives and play with my nieces.
+Resume my habit 👍
+- 12
+	- a

 #
 ---